 It’s an exciting time in the unified communications (UC) industry – providers are offering stronger solutions, and many of the leaders are making significant changes.
 For example, at Avaya Engage 2020, Avaya announced the follow-up to their partnership with RingCentral, which they announced in the third quarter of last year.
 The result of this product is the Avaya Cloud Office, and it’s designed to bring cloud-based communications to Avaya customers.

-In recent years, Avaya has been known for its hardware-based options; they have a wide range of desk phone, wireless headset, conference phone, and multimedia tools that are ubiquitous in modern office environments.
+In recent years, Avaya phones have become a hardware leader.
+They have a wide range of desk phone, wireless headset, conference phone, video conferencing, screen sharing and multimedia tools that are ubiquitous in modern office environments.
 For UC, their business model provides hardware VoIP solutions for on premise, private, and hybrid cloud solutions.
 One of the company’s slogans is “The right device creates the right experience.”

-RingCentral is a leader in cloud-based UC and was named the 2016 Frost and Sullivan Company of the Year.
-This is definitely one of the providers that many think of when they are looking for an all-in-one experience; RingCentral has several options for quality unified communications.
+RingCentral is a leader in cloud-based UCaaS platforms and was named the 2016 Frost and Sullivan Company of the Year.
+This is definitely one of the providers that many think of when they are looking for an all-in-one experience; RingCentral has several phone system options for quality unified communications.
 The company also has communications solutions for both small business and enterprise clients that bolster team productivity and collaboration.

 How Does Avaya Cloud Office Help Avaya Subscribers?

-Having only provided a hybrid cloud solution for its customers previously, this partnership with RingCentral allows for an entirely cloud-based solution for Avaya customers.
-This is the company’s first foray into pure UCaaS, and there are considerable benefits that customers of the provider should consider.
+Having only provided a hybrid cloud solution for its customers previously, this strategic partnership with RingCentral allows for an entirely cloud-based solution for Avaya customers.
+Avaya partners with RingCentral for a full-suite of UCaaS solutions, and there are considerable benefits that customers of the provider should consider.

 - A Reduced Reliance on On-Premise Hardware: For companies without IT superstructures, this is a major consideration.
 Avaya Cloud Office is entirely off-premise and based in the cloud.
 This means that there will be no need for IP-PBX hardware in the company’s data center.
 This saves space and there will be no need for IT professionals to elicit upgrades or fix issues with the IP-PBX – any upgrades or maintenance is handled by Avaya’s server team.